pigatron-industries/pigatron-industries.github.io/_posts/2023-10-27-VAE-Musical-Sequence-Generation.md

 trainer.calcRecall()
 ```

-This calculates how well the trained model is able reproduce the training data exactly.
-Recall should be above 0% but ideally not too high as it is not the intention to copy training data exactly but to learn the underlying structures and generate new material.
-A value of 10% to 20% should be ok.
+This calculates how well the trained model is able reproduce the training data.
+A recall of 50% represents no training at all as even a compeltely random output will be correct 50% of the time for each element.
+Values of above 50% mean that training has worked correctly.

 ``` python
 trainer.plotLatentSpace()